The Virtues of Companion Planting

 There are many good companion plants for tomatoes, but how do you work them into an overall garden plan without just feeling like you're wasting valuable veggie-growing space?
 Here is an idea for getting the most use out of a popular tomato companion plant: borage--an old-time herb that brings unique merit as a companion plant.

 - Did You Know: Borage comes from the Middle East, where virtually all parts of the plant were used beginning in ancient times.
 The leaves make a good herbal-remedy tea, while the bright blue flowers can be used as a garnish in salads.
 Only the roots of the plant are inedible.

 Its bright blue flowers, shaped much like tomato blossoms, are an attractive ornamental addition to the garden as well.

 You could just stop there, but why not add another crop and really get the most use out of the great properties of borage?
 Not only does the scent of borage discourage tomato hornworms and some other damaging insects, but beneficial insects such bumblebees, honey bees and other pollinators, adore borage blossoms.

 And, happily, borage blooms fairly steadily up until frost.
-So it makes sense to make use of all of those pollinators that the borage is attracting to your garden bed.
-A good idea would be to plant either summer or winter squash nearby.
+So it makes sense to make good use of all of those pollinators being attracted to your garden bed by the borage.
+One great option is to plant either summer or winter squash nearby.
 Borage can also serve the same function for other fruit-producing plants, such as strawberries.

-An idea for a four foot by eight foot bed would be to plant a tomato plant in each corner of the bed, with a borage plant between each tomato plant.
-Then, in the center of the bed, plant two squash plants.
-They'll get plenty of sun in the center of the bed and will be able to trail beneath the overhanging foliage of the tomato plants, while the borage benefits both.
+One good layout plan is for a 4 x 8-foot bed in which a tomato plant is planted in each corner of the bed, with a borage plant growing between each tomato plant.
+Then, in the center of the bed, plant two late-summer squash plants.
+The squash will receive plenty of sun in the center of the bed and will be able to trail beneath the overhanging foliage of the tomato plants, while the borage benefits both.
 And everyone will be happy and healthy!